OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 January 2021.md

 ---

 ## Earth Changes & Environmental Events

 - The asteroid belt is the remnants of **Kantek**.
 - Most of Kantek's mass disintegrated into dust and was ejected from the solar system.
+- The planetary explosion affected other planets and left evidence on Earth.

 ---

 ## Health, Diet, and Supplements